-At each point of time a business firm has a number of proposals regarding various projects in which it can invest funds.
+Long-term effect: Capital budgeting not only reduces the cost but also increases the revenue which it can invest funds.
 But the funds available with the firm are always limited and it is not possible to invest funds in all the proposals at a time.
 Hence, it is very essential to select from amongst the various competing proposals, those which give the highest benefits.
 The crux of the capital budgeting is the allocation of available resources to various proposals.